The-Wishlist-Co/docs/eventcollectorAPI.md

 ## Update  Event Subscriptions
-For the updation of an existing EventSubscriptions resource with unique id.
+For updating an existing EventSubscriptions resource with unique id.

 Method: ``` PUT ```